 International data transfers

-In some instances, we may need to transfer your personal data from the originating country (i.e. Ireland) to third parties located in the United Kingdom.
+In some instances, we may need to transfer your personal data from the originating country (i.e. Ireland) to third parties located outside the European Union, including the United Kingdom, the United States, and Algeria.
 Third party recipients include organisations with whom we engage to deliver our products and services to you (see Sharing personal data).
-In doing so, we rely on the European Commission's decision on the adequate protection of personal data by the United Kingdom under the General Data Protection Regulation.
-The Decision, which can be publicly accessed Here helps us to ensure that personal data transferred remains adequately protected, as required by applicable law.
+In transferring personal data to the United Kingdom, we rely on the European Commission's decision on the adequate protection of personal data by the United Kingdom under the General Data Protection Regulation.
+The Decision, which can be publicly accessed here helps us to ensure that personal data transferred remains adequately protected, as required by applicable law.
+In transferring personal data to the United States and Algeria, we rely on the European Commission's standard contractual clauses for International transfers which can be publicly accessed here.

 Data retention periods